MarsiaRochelin/portfolio-project-frontend/README.md

 **Deployed backend:** https://portfolio-project-backend.onrender.com/projects

 **User Stories**
+**(MVP)**

+As a User you see a landing page welcoming you which has a navbar with Index (of projects), About, and New Project buttons that when you hover over then you'll see a click pointer thar will redirect you to new pages.

+As a user once you click onto the Index you will be redirected to a page showing you all the available projects.
+When a user hovers over the project name they should see a click pointer and once they click on it they'll be redirected to a new page.

+As a user you will see information list out on the page about the project that will be helpful in determining wether or not you could be a good fit for collaborating on listed project(s) I am building.

+They'll be a back button for navigating you back to the index, edit button to update projects, and a delete buttons to delete projects entirely.

 **(Stretch features)**
 As a user you should you should see a login/create a login prompt once you visit the site.